DandeLC/Airline-Reviews-Sentiment-Analysis/README.md

 ## Future Improvements
 - Create my own dataset by scraping more reviews
 - Experiment with deep learning models for sentiment analysis
-- Incorporate more features related to customer demographics